 For instance, my cousin and I share a genealogy filing system using a Shared folder.
 I put files into it, they sync to Dropbox in the sky and also appear on her computer.
 She can pass files over to me the same way.
 I haven’t invited anyone else to share this folder so no-one else can see it or find it.

-- Create a new folder in My Dropbox on your computer.
+- Create a new folder in the My Dropbox folder on your computer.
+Give it a name.

 - Right click and choose Dropbox/Share this folder.

-- Type the email address of the person you want to share with into the box that pops up and click Share folder.
+- In the browser windows that appears, type the email address of the person you want to share with and click Share folder.

 - The recipient will receive an email asking them to accept your invitation.

-- If they say yes, the folder will also show up in their Dropbox.
+- If they Accept, the folder will also show up in their Dropbox.